 Crying when I take away the waffle iron that he just broke into small pieces and tried eating?
 Check.

 Mashed potatoes going everywhere on his body besides his mouth?
 Check.

 Yep.
 It’s been confirmed.
-We have arrived to toddler land.
+We had arrived to toddler land.

-Gone are the days of just laying my sweet little bundle of joy on a blanket and watching in awe and wonder.
-Jack is on two feet, on the move and on a mission.
-And that means that working out at home just got a little more interesting.
+Gone were the days of just laying my sweet little bundle of joy on a blanket and watching in awe and wonder.
+Jack was on two feet, on the move and on a mission.
+And that meant that life just got a little more interesting.

 Mama, take heart.
 I feel you.
 And I have some tips.
 Here are six ways to get your workout done with a toddler around:

 - Redefine what a workout is to you.

 Time to face the music.
 Your workouts aren’t going to look the way they used to.
 Gone are the days of the hour+ solo sweat sesh.
 You won’t always do your workouts at the same time everyday, or even the time of day that you had planned.
 You might get interrupted by crying and poopy diapers.
 You might not even get to do everything that you had planned for you workout.